AntoniosBarotsis/Rember/README.md

   - Fix custom task creation
   - Add save and restore
   - Ability to load settings from a yml file
+- v0.0.4-beta
+  - Refactor file access code
+  - Add support for push hooks and the ability to choose between that and commit

 Will move to using a dev branch like a normal person when I leave beta versions :)